NuGet/Home/proposed/2022/PMUIPackageSourceMapping.md

-# PMUI
+# Package Source Mapping in PMUI
 * Start Date: 6/25/22
 * Authors: Ella McNally
 * Issue: https://github.com/NuGet/Home/issues/11797

 ## Summary

 Currently there is no support for package source mapping in the PMUI.
 I will add a feature that allows the user to choose if they want to map the package to the source chosen when they install.
-I will also add error messages that tells the user if restore has problems with the mapping.
 This feature is a portion of what was discussed in a previous spec. https://github.com/NuGet/Home/blob/dev/implemented/2021/PackageSourceMapping.md

 ## Motivation